conchaasensio/wefox-react-app/README.md

 ## 🌐 View the App deployed in Netlify.

+> [!WARNING]
-ℹ️ The backend is not deployed so you need to run the backend locally.
+> The backend is not deployed so you need to run the backend locally.

 > ```console
 > $ docker compose up